jsa2/AzureAutoDiagnostic/readme.md

 ## Disclaimer
 Read [License](#license) before proceeding
 - Do not use this solution in any environment that has sensitive or valuable data.
-This is a technology demo meant for testing environments.
+This is a tool meant for security research.

 ## Solution description
 One of the top issues in detecting and investigation of security incidents (or suspicion of incident) is the fact that logs are often not simply enabled.